 Can I use any scale to buy and sell produce or other goods?

 No, commercial scales or "legal for trade" scales are strictly regulated and must be approved for commerce by either California's Division of Measurement Standards (DMS) Type Evaluation Program (CTEP) or the National Type Evaluation Program (NTEP).
 Approved scales are rigorously tested for required specifications and performance measurements.
 Once they are approved for commercial applications, the manufacturer of the device is given a certificate of conformance, which allows them to sell the device as a "legal for trade" device.
 These requirements apply to all commercial devices which includes weighing, measuring and timing devices.

-How do I know if the scale I wish to buy is approved for commercial application?
+How do I know if the scale I wish to buy is approved for commercial application ("legal for trade")?

 As a local business, how much will it cost me to register my scale?

-That depends on your type of business and the number of commercial devices used to buy and sell commodities.
-Commercial device registration fees are set and capped by California law.
+That depends on the type and the number of commercial scales used to buy and sell commodities.
+Commercial device registration fees are authorized and set by California law.
 You can review our current fees list posted on our site: Weights & Measures Fees Schedule.